 EW: More or

-as someone comes along who really has the ability and the education.
+someone comes along who really has the ability and the education.

-It’s the easiest thing to make funny noises on those
+It’s the easiest thing to make funny noises on those instruments.

 to more positive ideas, are there still conductors that you learn things

-There’s certain motion that comes with the great
+There’s certain motion that comes with the great conductor.
+They understand

-you like him or not, he’s a good
+you like him or not, he’s a good conductor.

 EW: Yes, I do

 won’t believe this, but it was wonderfully programmed.
 There was an

-overture, I forget what it was, something by Lenny Bernstein, and the piano concerto, and a Shostakovich, I think it was the Tenth Symphony, which the orchestra
+overture, I forget what it was, something by Lenny Bernstein, and then he

+concerto, and a Shostakovich, I think it was the Tenth Symphony, which the orchestra had